-CoNexus Cancer Care delivers concentration of approved medications directly into cancerous tumors while under CT imaging guidance.
+CoNexus Cancer Care delivers a concentration of approved medications directly into cancerous tumors while under CT imaging guidance.
 ICCA physicians have treated tens of hundreds of patients.

-ICCA physicians use customized treatment plans unavailable to physicians within the U.S. or Canada – and if told chemotherapy is your only option, then get second opinion from ICCA or another cancer center ASAP!
+ICCA physicians use customized treatment plans unavailable to physicians within the U.S. or Canada – and if told chemotherapy is your only option, then get a second opinion from ICCA or another cancer center ASAP!

 ICCA physicians have spent years perfecting CoNexus Cancer Care; a customized, multifocal treatment approach synergistically combining:

-CoNexus Cancer Care has been clinically shown to often surpass conventional cancer treatments, with fewer side-effects and far more favorable treatment outcomes!
+CoNexus Cancer Care has been clinically shown to often surpass conventional cancer treatments, with fewer side effects and far more favorable treatment outcomes!

-Why, because U.S. physicians can't or don't use many of the cutting-edge cancer therapies or combination therein, that ICCA physicians use when treating Stage III/IV metastatic colon cancers!
+Why, because U.S. physicians can't or don't use many of the cutting-edge cancer therapies or a combination therein, that ICCA physicians use when treating Stage III/IV metastatic colon cancers!

 * Slide from one side to another.

 Very low-dose radiation in combination with a radio-sensitizing agent (chemo agents that selectively enhance tumor cell death during concurrent radiation yet exhibit no toxicity on normal tissues).

 Targeted low-dose radiation is often used by ICCA physicians to treat liver metastases in many pancreatic patients -- with even more favorable results when a chemo-based radiation sensitizing agent is used contemporaneously.